uv10000/P3/writeup_P3_U_Voll.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used numpy/python to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799 (using .shape)
-* The size of the validation set is ?
+* The size of the validation set is 4410 (using .shape)
-* The size of test set is ?
+* The size of test set is 12630 (using .shape)
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32) (using .shape)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43 (using np.max on the y-values)

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the (absolute) frequency of the data as a function  of label,  for all three sets that ist training, validation and test set.

 ![alt text][image1]